am0032/Unravelling-Temporal-Patterns/README.md

 The tab 3 and tab 4 can be used for general machine-learning classification and prediction problems as well.

 I implemented CPU-based parallel processing to substantially reduce the computation time for Average Mutual Information and FNN calculations, which are essential for determining embedding delay and dimension.
-This enhancement is readily noticeable when comparing it to the previous version, RLV45.Use RLV50 for parallel processing features.
-All these features facilitate the computation of more than 1 million time series points.
-RLV50 also uses a CNN for Recurrence plot classification instead of SVM.
+This enhancement is readily noticeable when comparing it to the previous version, RLV45.Use RLV50 for parallel processing features.RLV50 also uses a CNN for Recurrence plot classification instead of SVM.

 Furthermore, I employed the PyRQA library (in RLV50), which has been documented as the most efficient RQA method compared to alternatives such as pyunicorn and manual approaches, except for approximate methods [2].